home-assistant/home-assistant.io/source/_integrations/easyenergy.markdown

 ### Add response to template sensor

-You can use the response data in a template sensor, that is updated every hour:
+You can use the response data in a template sensor that is updated every hour:

 {% raw %}